intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 formally established through publication in the Editorial Stream within the RFC Series.
-The RSWG is an open working group (as described below) that seeks input and participation through a public process from a wide range of persons who have an interest in the RFC Series.
+The RSWG is an open working group (as described below) that seeks input and participation through a public process from a wide range of individuals who have an interest in the RFC Series.
 The RSAB consists of appointed members who represent the various RFC streams {{RFC8728}} as well as an expert in technical publishing, the RFC Series Consulting Editor (RSCE).